-- The Australian Government's jobactive (previously Job Services Australia) helps people who are looking for work. - There is also specific support available for people who have a disability and are job-seeking.
+- The Australian Government's jobactive (previously Job Services Australia) helps people who are looking for work.
+There is also specific support available for people with disability who are job-seeking.
 These services are called Disability Employment Services (DES).
 You may be able to start working with a DES in the last six months of school.
-Centrelink can help you access jobactive or DES. - The Remote Jobs and Communities Program can help people with employment goals in remote regions. - There are also specific services to help Aboriginal people find and keep work.
-These include Vocational Training and Employment Centres (VTEC), the Indigenous Employment Program (IEP) and the Aboriginal Employment Strategy. - Many large employers, including Government departments, also advertise identified positions that only Aboriginal people can apply for.
-You can search for "indigenous identified positions" at www.jobsearch.gov.au. - Once you find a job, your employer is legally required to provide reasonable adjustments (if you need them and request them).
+Centrelink can help you access jobactive or DES.
+The Remote Jobs and Communities Program can help people with employment goals in remote regions. - Once you find a job, your employer is legally required to provide reasonable adjustments (if you need them and request them).
 JobAccess can provide you and your employer with information about support in the workplace, including financial assistance available to help with modifications, equipment or support you may need.

-"I've just started my first job working in health promotion in my local community.
-Before that I completed a Bachelor of Health Science at Uni.
-I never thought Uni would be possible for me because I have a learning disability and didn't get a great ATAR at school.
-Someone told me about alternative entry pathways for Aboriginal students so I thought I would give it a go - and I got in!
-The Aboriginal education centre was a great support.
-The Disability Advisor also organised some adjustments, including extra time for my assessments and access to assistive technologies.
-When I finished Uni I went to Centrelink to see if they could help me get a job.
+I've just started my first job working in an office.
+Before that I did a Business Administration course at TAFE.
+I got some adjustments there, because I have a learning disability.
+The Teacher Consultant organised some tutorial support and extra time for my assessments.
+When I finished TAFE I went to Centrelink to see if they could help me get a job.
 They organised an Employment Services Assessment and then referred me to a Disability Employment Service.
 At the DES they helped me prepare a resume, apply for jobs and learn interview skills....and I got my job!
 The DES consultant helped me settle in to work, by providing some on-the-job training.
-My manager is great too - she provides adjustments like giving me both written and verbal instructions and helping with proofreading."
+My employer is great too - she provides adjustments like giving me both written and verbal instructions and helping with proofreading.